simonswain/lancaster/README.md

 ## Quickstart

-Landcaster comes bundled with a runner that starts up a server and a worker.
+Lancaster comes bundled with a runner that starts up a server and a worker.
 This is the easiest way to get going quickly.

 ```bash